Kristina01111000/Drws_site/README.md

 For next week:
 Put the podcasts onto syr natural healing
 Work on email for the app announcement
-Email him about stripe breakdown https://growingholistically.com/links-to-dr-ws-videos/ change the podcast image, switch it to the image from the healers cafe podcast, edit it to fit with the other images
 Update the site

-Send him some links of videos that i think would be good

-For learndash, see if people could only get the certificate if they are signed in For the learning program, make it so the first lesson is available to anybody Make the learning program first quiz shorter
+For learndash, see if people could only get the certificate if they are signed in Make the learning program first quiz shorter
-Make it so people who aren’t signed in cannot take the quiz Make the lessons in learning program available to everybody, leave the srs to the first three No meeting next week, he's in florida
+Make it so people who aren’t signed in cannot take the quiz Make the lessons in learning program available to everybody, leave the srs to the first three

 Next meeting 2/12